hackthedev/dcts-shipping/docs/Getting started.md

 node .
 ```

-As you can see all you really need is one command to launch the chat app if NodeJS is already installed.
+As you can see all you really need is one command to launch the chat app if the requirements are already installed.
 This was made with the goal to be very user friendly and easy to setup and use.

-Its possible to use more advanced and better starting methods, such as using docker or supervisor and screen.
+Its possible to use more advanced and better starting methods, such as using docker, a sytem service or supervisor and screen.
 Information about these can be found in the other documents.

 ------